Electronic dance music: Terminology

+The City of Chicago defines EDM as "music created by a DJ or multiple DJs primarily using specialized equipment and software instead of traditional instruments."

 Production

 A typical home studio setup for EDM production with computer, audio interface and various MIDI instruments.

 Electronic dance music is generally composed and produced in a recording studio with specialized equipment such as samplers, synthesizers, effects units and MIDI controllers all set up to interact with one another using the MIDI protocol.
 In the genre's early days, hardware electronic musical instruments were used and the focus in production was mainly on manipulating MIDI data as opposed to manipulating audio signals.
 Since the late 1990s, the use of software has increased.
 A modern electronic music production studio generally consists of a computer running a digital audio workstation (DAW), with various plug-ins installed such as software synthesizers and effects units, which are controlled with a MIDI controller such as a MIDI keyboard.
 This setup is generally sufficient to complete entire productions, which are then ready for mastering.

 Ghost production

 A ghost producer is a hired music producer in a business arrangement who produces a song for another DJ/artist that releases it as their own, typically under a contract which prevents them from identifying themselves as a personnel of the song.
 Ghost producers receive a simple fee or royalty payments for their work and are often able to work in their preference of not having the intense pressure of fame and the lifestyle of an internationally recognized DJ.
 A ghost producer may increase their notability in the music industry by acquainting with established "big name" DJs and producers.
 Producers like Martin Garrix and Porter Robinson are often noted for their ghost production work for other producers while David Guetta and Steve Aoki are noted for their usage of ghost producers in their songs whereas DJs like Tiësto have been openly crediting their producers in an attempt to avoid censure and for transparency.

 Many ghost producers sign agreements that prevent them from working for anyone else or establishing themselves as a solo artist.
 Such non-disclosure agreements are often noted as predatory because ghost producers, especially teenage producers, do not have an understanding of the music industry.
 London producer Mat Zo has alleged that DJs who hire ghost producers "have pretended to make their own music and [left] us actual producers to struggle".